aesara-devs/aesara/doc/extending/ctype.rst

 In your C code, you should use ``%(iname)s`` and ``%(oname)s`` to represent the C variable names of the :class:`DeepCopyOp` input and output respectively.
-See an example for the type ``GpuArrayType`` (GPU array) in the file ``aesara/gpuarray/type.py``.
 The version parameter is what is returned by :meth:`DeepCopyOp.c_code_cache_version`.
 By default, it will recompile the C code for each process.

 :class:`ViewOp`
 ===============